 In meeting with clients, Sarah utilizes a holistic approach, viewing and addressing persons as whole beings, consisting of body, mind, soul, and spirit.
 Likewise, in her work with clients, Sarah integrates psychodynamic, cognitive-behavioral, and systems therapies with a desire to seek and rely on the Holy Spirit for guidance as to the needs of each person.
 Sarah feels called to assist individuals, couples, and families in their journeys toward health and wholeness.

 Sarah’s experience and range of practice include such areas as family relationships, couples counseling, childhood issues and trauma, grief and loss, depression, and anxiety.
 Sarah also has experience working with college students and at-risk youth and their families.

-Sarah enjoys spending time with her husband and 2 year old as well as running, reading good fiction, and making green smoothies.
+Sarah enjoys spending time with her husband and three children as well as running, reading good fiction, and making green smoothies.

 Anna Williams is a Resident in Counseling, working towards her Licensed Professional Counselor license at Center for Christian Counseling.
 She earned a double major from William Woods University in Fulton, MO in Psychology and Equine General Studies.
 Anna earned a Master of Arts degree in Clinical Mental Health Counseling from Regent University in Virginia Beach, VA.
 She has training in Hope Focused Couples Therapy, Grief/Loss, Psychological First Aid, Trauma Informed Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy, Career Assessments and Related Issues, and Suicide Assessment.
 Anna is certified through EMDRIA as a Level 1 and 2 EMDR Therapist.
 She also has experience working with horses and clients through Equine Assisted Psychotherapy.